TheHive-Project/TheHiveDocs/TheHive4/Administration/Migration.md

-Migration from version of TheHive older than 3.4.0 is not possible.
+# Migration to TheHive 4

+## Supported version

+The migration of TheHive from versions older than 3.4.0 is not possible.
+This is because the fact that the migration tool requires the database format that has been introduced by TheHive 3.4.0 and the migration to Elasticsearch 6 that came with some data structure changes (mostrly related to the definition of document relations)

-If you want to test the migration, update your TheHive instance to TheHive 3.4.0+ before.
+So, if you want to test the migration, update your TheHive instance to TheHive 3.4.0+ before.

+## How it works

 The package TheHive4 comes with a migration tool (in /opt/thehive/bin/migrate) which can be used to import data from TheHive 3.4.0+.

-In order to migration the data, TheHive4 must be configured, in particular database and file storage.
-It also needs to connect to Elasticsearch instance.
+In order to migration the data, TheHive4 must be configured, in particular **database** and **file storage**.
+It also needs to connect to Elasticsearch instance used by your TheHive 3.4.0+

-*⚠️* **Note:**
+*⚠️* **Important Note:**
-In TheHive4 users are identified by his email address.
+In TheHive4, users are identified by their email addresses.
 In order to migrate users from TheHive3, a domain will be appended.
-The default domain is `thehive.local`, which should be changed *before* starting the migration.
-This domain is configure in TheHive4 configuration file, in `auth.defaultUserDomain` setting.
+The default domain is `thehive.local`, which must be changed *before* starting the migration.

+This domain is configured in TheHive4 configuration file (`/etc/thehive/application.conf`), in `auth.defaultUserDomain` setting.

 Once TheHive4 configuration file (`/etc/thehive/application.conf`) is correctly filled you can run migration tool:

 ```
 /opt/thehive/bin/migration \